varun-d/figma-text-style-audit/README.md

 ## Contributing

 Feel free to contribute to this plugin.
-TODO: I will create a CONTRIBUTING.md file for fellow collaborators.

 ## Resources